yzx220/TCM-RAG/README.md

   - Training datasets
   - Test datasets
   - TCM-10M dataset
+  -Please refer to https://huggingface.co/datasets/zhangqw/TCM/tree/main for the dataset
 ## Important Notes
 - Please pay attention to the `requirements.txt` files in each directory
 - Different packages are required for different modules
 - Note that different versions of transformers may cause errors

-## dataset
-Please refer to https://huggingface.co/datasets/zhangqw/TCM/tree/main for the dataset